Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Low SNR Regime

 \subsection{EE Upper Bound}

 According to formula \eqref{eq:C_u} for channel capacity, as the allocated bandwidth increases, the capacity remains finite and reaches an asymptotic limit.
 This is the low SNR regime of the AWGN channel with only a power constraint and no limitation on bandwidth.
 The needed transmit power in this case is the lowest possible leading to the highest EE.
-This is described by the following lemma: \begin{lemma} The achieved optimal EE from the solution of $(P_{\ref{pr:singleCell}})$ admits an explicit upper bound as $W\rightarrow \infty$. \end{lemma} \begin{IEEEproof} The derivative of the Taylor series of the natural logarithm provides a useful approximation that yields:
+This is described by the following lemma: \begin{lemma} The achieved optimal EE of $(P_{\ref{pr:singleCell}})$ admits the following explicit upper bound $\textit{EE}^*$ as $W\rightarrow \infty$: